Training for Longevity: How Function Builds Resilience

 1. Cardiorespiratory fitness – how efficiently your heart and lungs deliver oxygen during activity.

-Key benefits of functional fitness:
+Key benefits include:

 The Link Between Functional Training and Healthy Aging

-Research shows that people with higher aerobic capacity and muscular strength have lower risks of chronic disease and greater independence as they age.
-Functional fitness for healthy aging ensures these gains translate into everyday life—helping you keep doing the activities you love for decades.
+Research consistently shows that people with higher aerobic capacity and muscular strength have lower risks of chronic disease and maintain greater independence as they age.

 How to Start Functional Fitness Training